The Norwegian real estate market is a regulated and stable market, characterized by a high rate of ownership and high-quality standards.

 Oslo is Norway’s largest city and has the largest urban area of any Norwegian city.
 It also tops the statistics in terms of home prices.

 In addition to being the most expensive market, there are several market trends that set Oslo apart.
 While there tends to be a significant gap between home prices of newly built houses and apartments, this difference is minimal in Oslo.
-Also, there are significant price differences in the Oslo market.
+Also, there are significant price differences between the districts in the Oslo market.

 Areas in or near the city center are the most expensive.
 However, as you move outside the center, there is a significant price difference between west and east Oslo.
 Western Oslo is by far the most expensive suburban area.